How Ukraine’s battle for the Black Sea is inflicting serious pain on Putin’s forces

 Russia has used the waters to launch missile assaults on Ukraine’s cities and blockade its ports.
 Now Kyiv is fighting back in a big way

-Russian warships patrol the surface of the Black Sea, launvhing missiles at Ukrainian cities and towns as part of a near-daily assault.
-While also enforcing a de-facto blockade, leaving ships in little doubt of he consequences if they try to break it.
+Russian warships patrol the surface of the Black Sea, launching missiles at Ukrainian cities and towns as part of a near-daily assault.
+While also enforcing a de facto blockade, leaving ships in little doubt of the consequences if they try to break it.

 Such is the importance of this shipping route for both sides.
-For along time Russian ships moved with relative impunity.
-And a grain deal that alllowed Ukraine to export from its ports on the Black Sea allowed for an uneasy status quo to hold.
-But after Moscow withdrew from that deal in the summer and stepped up attacks on Ukraine’s ports, and Kyiv began a counteroffensive to retake land occupied by Russia in sourthern and eastern Ukraine – the Black Sea has become one of the most active fronts in the war.
+For a long time, Russian ships moved with relative impunity.
+And a grain deal that enabled Ukraine to export from its ports on the Black Sea allowed for an uneasy status quo to hold.
+But, after Moscow withdrew from that deal in the summer and stepped up attacks on Ukraine’s ports, and Kyiv began a counteroffensive to retake land occupied by Russia in southern and eastern Ukraine – the Black Sea has become one of the most active fronts in the war.

 These sea drones have been backed up by missile strikes, including using long-range Storm Shadow missiles from the UK.
 The most recent scalp?
 What is believed to be the largest Ukrainian attack on the headquarters of Russia’s Black Sea fleet since the start of Vladimir Putin’s invasion.